SoppyKot/KeyLoggerWindowsHooks/README.md

 The scheduled task can be deleted either from the Task Scheduler or by running "Stop_and_Delete_KeyLogger_Task.bat" as administrator.

 The output file can be obtained from the computer being logged through a tftp, ftp, sftp, samba, etc server hosted on it or by using some kind of a reverse shell.

+PS: This program is only meant as a proof-of-concept.
+I do not take any responsibility for any misuse or harm arising from the usage of this program.